Universal multi-stream radial structures of cold dark matter halos: Conclusion

-Finally, the universal features of halos found in this \textit{Letter} are a direct consequence of the cold nature of dark matter, and serve as valuable insights into the physical properties of CDM halos.
+The universal features of halos found in this \textit{Letter} are a direct consequence of the cold nature of dark matter and serve as valuable insights into the physical properties of CDM halos.
 While this study has utilized $N$-body simulations and investigated the inner multi-stream structure up to $p=40$, recent developments in simulating collisionless self-gravitating systems through Vlasov-Poisson equations offer a promising way to further probe the phase-space structure ~\citep{Yoshikawa_Yoshida_Umemura2013, Hahn_Angulo2016, Sousbie_Colombi2016}.
 This would provide a deeper understanding of the physics behind the universal features.
+To search for observational evidence of this universality, it would also be beneficial to investigate the impact of baryonic feedback through hydrodynamical simulations.

-Another point worth further investigating is to scrutinize the radial phase-space structures for alternative dark matter models, as the nature of dark matter has a significant impact on small-scale structure formation~\citep[e.g.,][for a review]{Bullock_Boylan-Kolchin2017}.
+Finally, another point worth further investigating is to scrutinize the radial phase-space structures for alternative dark matter models, as the nature of dark matter has a significant impact on small-scale structure formation~\citep[e.g.,][for a review]{Bullock_Boylan-Kolchin2017}.
 Our method to reveal multi-stream structures can be straightforwardly applied to simulations of other dark matter models.
 Any difference in the radial multi-stream structures could provide valuable observational probes to clarify the nature of dark matter.